Healthy Breakfast Smoothie Recipes

 I’ve made a few notes about each smoothie such as if it’s low in sugar, high in protein or high in fat.
 If you’re looking for breakfast smoothies for weight loss, look for the lower calorie options or omit some of the higher calorie ingredients such as almond butter or coconut.

 I like large smoothies so they keep me full but a bigger smoothies doesn’t necessarily mean high calorie.
-A great way to make large smoothie that’s low in calories is to fill it up with veggies such as spinach, kale, cucumber, celery and cauliflower.
+A great way to make a large smoothie that’s low in calories is to fill it up with veggies such as spinach, kale, cucumber, celery and cauliflower.

 This strawberry raspberry smoothie is a take on the classic peanut butter and jelly sandwich.
 It features almond butter, strawberries, raspberries and almond milk.
 Add extra nutrition and volume by adding a handful of fresh spinach or kale and a few pieces of zucchini or beet.
+Dates are optional for a little extra sweetness.

 This smoothie contains mood-boosting ingredients such as cacao, chia seeds and cherries.
 It also contains spirulina, spinach and protein for a complete, filling, balanced breakfast.
 Love chocolate-covered cherries?
 You will love the flavour of this smoothie.
 This is a good smoothie to enjoy during the Winter months when you might be feeling a little blue from all the dreamy weather.